bowtietech/cam_test/README.md

 docker-compose up -d
 ```

-This will run the program as a daemon.
+This will run the program as a daemon, and build automatically if necessary.

 ### Stopping